Spiti Valley Road trip Planning?

 During the winter season, the minimum temperature drops to as low as -8 degrees Celsius at night.
 The temperatures in the summer are pleasantly cold, adding romantic vibes to the atmosphere.

 I crossed Shimla by around 5:30 pm and reached Shilaru by around 7:30 pm.
-Shilaru was 10km before Narkanda, in shilaru I stayed at Manas Home Stay by paying Rs.650/- per Night.
-To experience this entire journey you can watch my Day 4 video on YouTube given below.
+Shilaru was located just 10km before Narkanda, in Shilaru I stayed at Manas Home Stay by paying Rs.650/- per Night.
+To experience this entire journey you can watch my Delhi to Narkanda Day 4 video on YouTube below.

 Day 2: Narkanda - Rampur - Kharcham - Sangla - Chitkul (185km)

 As you continue on, you will pass through the magnificent Karcham Wangtoo Hydroelectric Plant and the Baspa Dam before entering the mesmerizing Sangla Valley.
-One road leads from Karcham Dam to Rekong Peo and another to Chitkul, India’s “last village” on the Indo-Tibet border.
-The road conditions are very pathetic before you enter Sangla Valley until Chitkul.
-I reached Chitkul by around 6:00 pm, and as entered Chitkul Village on my right side I saw on Homestay named “Jyoti Home Stay” here I got a bed in Dormatery @ Rs.400/- per night.
-Rooms are also available here @Rs.800/-.
+One road leads from Karcham Dam to Rekong Peo and another to Chitkul, India’s “Last village” on the Indo-Tibet border.
+I continued my journey towards Chitkul, and after a few kilometers, the road was in very poor condition until Chitkul.

 Chitkul is located at an altitude of about 11,319 ft located close to the Indian border before the Spiti Valley begins.
 There is nothing special that you can try here.
 But if you are looking for the perfect getaway spot from the busy city life then this is the place for you.
 One thing that you will find here in abundance is peace.
 Travelers come to Chitkul to enjoy the beauty of nature and to spend some time away from the man-made world out there.
 The village also contains a popular 500-year-old Mathi temple with Shakyamuni Buddha images, a Mangala wheel of life, and four directional kings on either side of the door.
 There are a few Campsites available in Chitkul, as well as a few hotels, homestays, and even a Zostal too.
 If you want you can pitch your own tent too with the permission of the locals.